Botanical: Calendula officinalis

 Using Calendula for Wellness

-The most popular medicine use for calendula is in treating irritated membrane conditions.
-During the Civil War, doctors used calendula leaves were by to treat open wounds on the battlefield.
-Calendula flower is among the most soothing of herbs for salves.
+The most popular medicinal use is in treating irritated membrane conditions.
+During the Civil War, doctors used the leaves to treat open wounds on the battlefield.
+The flower is among the most soothing of herbs for salves.
 For soothing children’s skin, herbalist Aviva Romm, author of Natural Healing for Babies and Children, uses it along with chickweed leaf, plantain leaf, comfrey leaf, and chamomile flower.
 One study of calendula for wounds showed that it noticeably stimulates physiological regeneration and skin healing.

 Calendula oil has been used for aiding in the healing and discomfort of ear aches.
 Place 2 to 3 drops in the ear and place a heated rice bag or hot water bottle over it.
 (Not for ruptured ear drums and if symptoms get worse, check with your doctor.)